 The big club gave Sam his shot that July after backup catcher Gus Niarhos suffered a broken wrist on a foul tip.
 Phil Masi had also been suffering knee problems.
 Hairston remained on the roster for about five weeks, appearing in just four games between July 21 and August 26.
 A couple of days after Sam’s debut, the White Sox obtained catcher Bud Sheely (who had also played in the California Winter League in 1946).
 They swapped another backstop, Joe Erautt, to Seattle of the Pacific Coast League.
 There may have been some cronyism involved.
 Bud’s father, Earl Sheely, was a former White Sox player of the 1920s who had become general manager of the Rainiers.
 The teams made many deals in those years.

 As a result, Hairston pinch-hit three times, appearing twice behind the plate with just one start.
 He was 2-for-5 with an RBI double, plus two walks.
-When Niarhos returned to action near the end of August, Sam was sent out.
+When Niarhos returned to action in early September, Sam was sent out.
 In November 1951, the White Sox acquired Sherm Lollar, who would become their primary catcher for the next decade.

 Sam played nine more summers in the minors after that, all in the White Sox chain except for a portion of 1958, when he was in the Baltimore organization.
 Most of that time was spent at Class A, except for the 1954, 1957, and 1958 seasons.
 He might also have been at Triple-A in 1956, as the Toronto Maple Leafs purchased him in October 1955.
 The following April, though, Chicago sent Carl Sawatski to Toronto and reassigned the veteran to Colorado Springs.